lqc/thinkcspy/source/dictionaries.rst

         >>> print(eng2sp)
         {'two': 'dos', 'one': 'uno'}

-The key-value pairs of the dictionary are seperated by commas.
+The key-value pairs of the dictionary are separated by commas.
 Each pair contains a key and a value separated by a colon.

 The order of the pairs may not be what you expected.
 Python uses complex algorithms, designed for very fast access, to determine where the key-value pairs are stored in a dictionary.
-For our purposes we can think of this ordering as unpredicatable.
+For our purposes we can think of this ordering as unpredictable.

 Another way to create a dictionary is to provide a list of key-value pairs using the same syntax as the previous output: